-Edmonton is experiencing rapid growth, which is straining the city’s existing infrastructure and increasing the demand for new infrastructure to meet citizen's needs.
+Edmonton is experiencing continued growth, which places a strain on the city’s existing infrastructure and increases the demand for new infrastructure to meet citizen's needs.
 The primary challenges for growth are:

-- Limited growth money – once funding for previously committed projects, allocation to renewal needs and constrained funding (funding that must be used for a specific purpose and cannot be reallocated) is considered, it will not be possible to meet identified growth needs and continue to work toward achieving a reasonable state of repair of existing assets, without additional funding sources.
+- Limited growth money – once funding for previously committed projects, allocation to renewal needs and constrained funding (funding that must be used for a specific purpose and cannot be reallocated) is considered, there is limited funding available to meet identified growth needs and continue to work toward achieving a reasonable state of repair of existing assets, without additional funding sources.

 - Rising costs – more stringent environmental regulations demand larger investments to meet building codes and comply with regulations.
 Edmonton’s strong economy is also increasing construction costs.